 Capitalized interest—that is, interest added to the principal balance of a loan or mortgage—may not be deducted.
 This interest expense must be depreciated along with the other costs of the business asset.

-As described by the IRS Tax Map, permissible deductions for a fiscal year are commonly limited to the total of:
+When Section 163(j) does apply, permissible deductions for a fiscal year are commonly limited to the total of:

 - Business interest income

-- And floor plan financing interest (used to purchase big-ticket items such as vehicles and boats used for display purposes)
+- And floor-plan financing interest (used to purchase big-ticket items such as vehicles and boats used for display purposes)

-If these thresholds are met, excess business interest can be carried forward and treated as “business interest paid or accrued” in the following tax year.
+If these requirements are met, excess business interest can be carried forward and treated as “business interest paid or accrued” in the following tax year.
 Currently, there is no language in Section 163(j) preventing business owners from carrying future amounts forward indefinitely.

 How Business Loans Affect Tax Deductions